 A great poll asks the readers a question, letting them (and you) see how the votes break down.
 You can use polls for a wide variety of purposes – like finding out whether users like your new website, or finding out who your audience’s favorite celebrity is, running a raffle or contest, or even elections.
-Check out a few example in the Showcase!

 What makes this type of interactive content effective is that people love sharing their opinion or preference and they’re always curious to see whether they are in the majority, or a minority.